 This is a beginners list of hardware and software that we recommend so that you can compute in freedom.
-While this is no means a complete list of 100's of thousand of pieces of software available, these are some of the best options to get started.
+While this is no means a complete list of 100's of thousand of pieces of free software available, these are some options on how to get started.

 The machines recommended here are the most freedom respecting hardware currently available.
-While we can never be guaranteed in terms of absolute security, these are the closest knowns machines to respect your freedoms and your privacy.
-These machine because of their free software nature provide the option to allow the users to fix the issues if they so wish.
+While we can never be guaranteed in terms of absolute security, these are the closest known machines that respect your freedoms and your privacy.
+These machines are chosen because of their free software nature to provide the options that allow the users to fix issues or add functionality if they so wish.

 While, it might be difficult or expensive to acquire some of these machines due to limited resources/limited supply - if you want to operate in a freedom respecting manner, then hardware of this nature is necessary.

-If you cannot get these machines then you can still use the software recommended software as they can run on most hardware that have non-free software components that run the hardware.
+If you cannot get these machines then you can still use the software recommended here as they can run on most hardware that have non-free software components that run the hardware.

 Libreboot is a replacement for your computers BIOS/Firmware.
 The BIOS/Firmware is the first thing your computer loads up when you switch it on.
 It is responsible for starting up all the various components of your machine from the memory, keyboard and mouse, graphics, audio and networking.
-It is important to have free software in this area of your machine as it is the base system that controls everything.
-If it is compromised then so is your information.
+It is important to have free software in this area of your machine as it is the base system that controls everything your computer does.
+If it is compromised then so is your computer and the information on it.
 In recent years these systems have come under attack by malicious entities or have come with nasty back doors installed by the manufacturers.

 Machines that run Libreboot do not support any hardware were these functions are required to operate.
 They are designed to only work only machines with hardware entirely compatible with Free software.

-Here is a list supplies that sell machines with Libreboot pre-installed.
+If it is too difficult to install yourself or you cannot get a compatible machine, here is a list suppliers that sell machines with Libreboot pre-installed.
 Both Laptops and Desktops are available.
 All of these available for shipping to Australia.

 Libiquity - https://shop.libiquity.com/